o-ran-sc/o-du-phy/docs/ecpri_ddp_profile.rst

 The specific DDP package requires certain firmware and DPDK versions and Intel® Ethernet 800 Series firmware/NVM versions.
 Support for eCPRI DDP profile included starting from Columbiaville (CVL)release 2.4 or later.
+This section is for general information purposes as the binaries provided for this FlexRan release in github.com are built with DPDK 20.11.1 and the mix and match of binaries is not supported.
 The required DPDK version contains the support of loading the specific Wireless Edge DDP package.